JuliaGeometry/Contour.jl/docs/src/tutorial.md

 ```

 If you only want a single contour level, use the [`contour`](@ref) function
-directly - its fourth parameter is the $z$-value at which to trace the isolines:
+directly - its fourth parameter is the ``z``-value at which to trace the isolines:

 ```jldoctest
 contour(x, y, z, 2.3)